James Wesley Rawles: Books

-Rawles has seven books in print that are sold by mainstream booksellers: five novels and two nonfiction survival books.
-His second nonfiction book, titled Tools for Survival, was published in late 2014.
+Rawles has eight books in print that are sold by mainstream booksellers: five novels and three nonfiction survival books.

 His novels tend to be heavy on acronyms and technical jargon, while his non-fiction books concentrate on practical skills and tools.
 In the Acknowledgments note to his book Tools For Survival, Rawles credits David Brin, Algis Budrys, Tom Clancy, Bruce D. Clayton, Colonel Jeff Cooper, Frederick Forsyth, Pat Frank, Gordon Dickson, Friedrich Hayek, Henry Hazlitt, Ernest Hemingway, Dean Ing, Elmer Keith, Herbert W. McBride, Ludwig von Mises, Dr. Gary North, Arthur W. Pink, John Piper, Jerry Pournelle, Ayn Rand, Lew Rockwell, Murray Rothbard, George R. Stewart and Mel Tappan as influential to his writing.
 In his blog, Rawles also cites Robert A. Heinlein as an influence, and often quotes him.

 Patriots Novels Series

 His first novel was a work of speculative fiction set in a near future including hyperinflation and socioeconomic collapse.
 Initially titled: Patriots: Surviving the Coming Collapse, and later re-titled: Patriots: A Novel of Survival in the Coming Collapse.
 The book was originally released in draft form as shareware under the title "Triple Ought" in the early 1990s.
 It was released in a printed edition by Huntington House.
 After Huntington House went out of business, the book was re-released by Xlibris, a "print on demand" publisher.
 Starting in April 2009, the novel was published in a paperback edition by Ulysses Press.

 In early April 2009, shortly after its release, it was ranked number 6 in Amazon.com's overall book sales rankings, but fell to number 33 a week later.
 By the end of the month it had fallen to number 98.
 The book's initial popularity caught librarians unprepared because it was considered a niche title and had not been reviewed by the major book review publications.
 Librarians then scrambled to purchase copies of the book to meet the unanticipated demand.

 The popularity of the first book spawned four sequels: Survivors: A Novel of the Coming Collapse, Founders: A Novel of the Coming Collapse, Expatriates: A Novel of the Coming Global Collapse, and Liberators: A Novel of the Coming Global Collapse.